composor/composi/docs/lifecycle.md

 Lifecycle methods let you implement maintenance and clean up code based on the status of a component from when it is created and injected into the DOM, when it is updated and when it is removed from the DOM.

+`componentWasCreated` is executed after the component is inserted into the DOM.

+`componentWillUpdate` is executed right before the component is updated.

+`componentDidUpdate` is executed immediately after the component was updated.

+`componentWillUnmount` is executed before a component is unmounted with its `unmount` method.

 Lifecycle Methods with Component Instance
 -----------------------------------------